professionalhomes/ethnotary/readme.md

 ## Security

-ethnotary has not been audited by a third party, a security audit is pending. ethnotary does not collect any user data or hold any user fund.
+ethnotary has not been audited by a third party, a security audit is pending. ethnotary does not collect any user data or hold any user funds. ethnotary contracts are backed by the security of the EVM compatiable blockchains.
 Please use ethnotary at your own risk as the application is still in active development.

 ## Getting Started